Ludwig von Bertalanffy: Biography

 Ludwig von Bertalanffy was born and grew up in the little village of Atzgersdorf (now Liesing) near Vienna.
+Ludwig's mother Caroline Agnes Vogel was seventeen when she married the thirty-four-year-old Gustav.
+Ludwig von Bertalanffy grew up as an only child educated at home by private tutors until he was ten and his parents divorced, both remarried outside the Catholic Church in civil ceremonies.
+When he arrived at his Gymnasium (a form of grammar school) he was already well habituated in learning by reading, and he continued to study on his own.
+His neighbour, the famous biologist Paul Kammerer, became a mentor and an example to the young Ludwig.

 The Bertalanffy family had roots in the 16th century nobility of Hungary which included several scholars and court officials.
 His grandfather Charles Joseph von Bertalanffy (1833–1912) had settled in Austria and was a state theatre director in Klagenfurt, Graz and Vienna, which were important sites in imperial Austria.
 Ludwig's father Gustav von Bertalanffy (1861–1919) was a prominent railway administrator.
 On his mother's side Ludwig's grandfather Joseph Vogel was an imperial counsellor and a wealthy Vienna publisher.
-Ludwig's mother Charlotte Vogel was seventeen when she married the thirty-four-year-old Gustav.
-They divorced when Ludwig was ten, and both remarried outside the Catholic Church in civil ceremonies.

-Ludwig von Bertalanffy grew up as an only child educated at home by private tutors until he was ten.
-When he arrived at his Gymnasium (a form of grammar school) he was already well habituated in learning by reading, and he continued to study on his own.
-His neighbour, the famous biologist Paul Kammerer, became a mentor and an example to the young Ludwig.

 In 1918, Bertalanffy started his studies at the university level in philosophy and art history, first at the University of Innsbruck and then at the University of Vienna.
 Ultimately, Bertalanffy had to make a choice between studying philosophy of science and biology; he chose the latter because, according to him, one could always become a philosopher later, but not a biologist.
 In 1926 he finished his PhD thesis (Fechner und das Problem der Integration höherer Ordnung, translated title: Fechner and the Problem of Higher-Order Integration) on the psychologist and philosopher Gustav Theodor Fechner.
 For the next six years he concentrated on a project of "theoretical biology" which focused on the philosophy of biology.
 He received his habilitation in 1934 in "theoretical biology".